Art Ross: 1936–54

 On November 11, 1943, Art Ross became the first NHL coach to pull the goaltender for an extra attacker when he pulled goaltender Bert Gardiner for an extra attacker to go for the tie against the Chicago Blackhawks.
-Clint Smith score the first empty-net goal in NHL history and the Bruins lost 6–4.
+Clint Smith scored the first empty-net goal in NHL history and the Bruins lost 6–4.

 In 1949, Ross had signed Georges Boucher as coach, but Boucher did not work well with Ross and team president Weston Adams.
-Looking to hire a new coach in the summer of 1950, Ross phoned Lynn Patrick, the son of Lester, who had just resigned from the New York Rangers after coaching the team to the Stanley Cup Final.
-Lynn had moved his family back to Victoria, British Columbia, where he grew up as a child, with the intention of coaching the Victoria Cougars, a team in the minor professional Pacific Coast Hockey League.
+Looking to hire a new coach in the summer of 1950, Ross phoned Lynn Patrick, the son of Lester, who had just resigned from the New York Rangers after coaching the team to the Stanley Cup Finals.
+Lynn had moved his family back to Victoria, British Columbia, where he grew up as a child, intending to coach the Victoria Cougars, a team in the minor professional Pacific Coast Hockey League.
 Though reluctant to move back to the eastern United States, Lynn was hired by Ross after he was offered a salary of $12,000.
 He would coach the team for the next four seasons and become the second general manager of the Bruins when Ross retired at the end of October 1954.